eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueDefinedEvent.md

 <!---
-   This file was generated from ../definitions/EiffelIssueDefinedEvent/3.1.0.yml.
+   This file was generated from ../definitions/EiffelIssueDefinedEvent/3.2.0.yml.
    See that file for a copyright notice.
 --->

 # EiffelIssueDefinedEvent (ID)
-The EiffelIssueDefinedEvent declares that an issue has been created in some external issue management software.
+The EiffelIssueDefinedEvent declares that an issue has been created in someexternal issue management software.
 ID is semantically similar to [EiffelFlowContextDefinedEvent](../eiffel-vocabulary/EiffelFlowContextDefinedEvent.md) and [EiffelEnvironmentDefinedEvent](../eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md).

 ## Data Members